sreerampeela/FORGE/README.md

 Please run forge_main.py --help for full help menu.

 ##### Arguments
-  - Expression data: Gene expression data with samples as rows and genes as columns
+  - Expression data: Gene expression data with samples as rows and genes as columns.
+Currently, the highly correlated genes have to be pre-determined and included in the dataset
-  - Dependency: Full/target-specific dependency data
+  - Dependency: Full/target-specific dependency data.
   - Drug IC50: IC50 values for key drugs from CREAMMIST database
   - Target gene: Name of the target gene in the dependency dataset

 ### Additional Scripts

-The following scripts for used for dataset preprocessing/downloading and analysis:
+The following scripts have been used for dataset preprocessing/downloading and analysis as per the manuscript:

 1. limma_voom_general.R - an automated R pipeline to compute Voom-transformed data from raw gene counts
 2. getCbioData.R - a script to download gene expression and study ids for selected patients